Griffin Pimientos

 The Griffin Pimientos were a minor league baseball team based in Griffin, Georgia.

-From 1947 to 1951, Griffin played as members of the Class D level Georgia–Alabama League, playing the 1950 season as the "Griffin Tigers."
+From 1947 to 1951, Griffin played as members of the Class D level Georgia–Alabama League, playing the 1950 season as the Griffin "Tigers."
 Griffin did not advance to the playoffs in any of their five seasons.
+The "Pimientos" were preceded in Georgia–Alabama League play by the 1915 to 1917 Griffin Griffs.

-In 1948, the Pimientos were a minor league affiliate of the St. Louis Browns.
+In 1948, the "Pimientos" were a minor league affiliate of the St. Louis Browns.

 Griffin hosted home minor league games at Pimiento Park.
-The Pimientos were preceded in Georgia–Alabama League play by the 1915 to 1917 Griffin Griffs.
+Located on Pimiento Avenue, the ballpark was within the Griffin City Park and is still in use today.

 History

+Early Griffin teams

-The Griffin Pimientos were preceded in league play by the Griffin Griffs, who played from 1915 to 1917 as members of the Class D level Georgia–Alabama League.
-The Griffin team proceeded to play the 1920 and 1921 seasons as members of the Class D level Georgia State League to immediately precede the Pimientos.
+The Griffin Pimientos were preceded in league play by the Griffin Lightfoots, who played from 1915 to 1917 as members of the Class D level Georgia–Alabama League.
+The "Griffin" team proceeded to play the 1920 and 1921 seasons as members of the Class D level Georgia State League to immediately precede the Pimientos in minor league play.